 In January 2013 we became part of the University of Cambridge.
 We continue to receive substantial core funding from Cancer Research UK, which fully supports our activities.
 Cancer is one of the University's strategic research initiatives, so one of the advantages of the transfer is that it will strengthen interactions with our University colleagues.

-The next year and a half will usher in a period of expansion for the Institute.
-The building's third floor is currently undeveloped, and work will start in summer 2013 to convert this space into dry lab, hosting up to 90 bioinformatics researchers, as well as more offices, meeting rooms, communal areas and laboratory space.
+The last year has begun a period of expansion for the Institute, with the development of the building's third floor to host up to 90 bioinformatics researchers, as well as more offices, meeting rooms, communal areas and laboratory space.
 This expansion will allow us to consolidate our bioinformatics expertise into one area of the building, increase our statistical and computational research base, and further support our scientific research programmes.
 We also anticipate recruitment of new experimental groups to support our theme of functional genomics.

 Our website will give you a taste of the quality and breadth of research that is being undertaken at the CRUK CI.